 The Research group Vocational Education studies learning processes for and in vocational practice and the affordances and interactions that enhance this learning the processes of learning, training and professionalisation for the purpose of acquiring what is needed to practice a particular profession.
 The scope of our research includes vocational education both prior to and during one's professional career.

 Lines of research within the research group

 The central research question of the research group is: How does vocational education help professionals to deal with the complexity and dynamics of professional practices and to give direction to their actions and their development?

 This research question is examined through three research programmes.

 This research programme focuses on individual and collective learning processes.
 Learning is about developing thinking and doing, as two sides of the same coin.
 Individuals develop their personal (professional) identity within the framework of the collective (professional practice).

 The second research programme focuses on which interactions can stimulate learning processes.
 By interactions we mean all interactions of learners with significant others, such as teachers, practical trainers, fellow students, professionals from the field, clients, consumers, etc.

 The third research programme focuses on affordances, which represent all aspects in vocational education (material and immaterial) that can provoke learning and can take it further.
 This includes roles, (external) assignments, assessment methods, professional tools, manners, digital environments, buildings and workplaces of (regional) partners.

 The Research group Vocational Education started in 2016 with three research workplaces.
 These workplaces combine the resources of professional practice with senior secondary vocational education (MBO), higher professional education (HBO) and research.

-The research workplace for ‘Uitvoeren van beroepsonderwijs’ (‘Performing Vocational Education') focusses on practical issues related to supervising and teaching students in adaptive vocational education.
+The research workplace for ‘Uitvoeren van beroepsonderwijs’ (‘Performing Vocational Education') focuses on practical issues related to supervising and teaching students in adaptive vocational education.

 Adaptive vocational education meets the learning needs of students, while also responding flexibly to developments in professional practice and the labour market.
 The research workplace is concerned with supervision strategies that lecturers can deploy.
 How are these strategies best used in concrete terms and are there any good examples of this?